 Why some people choose not to work during treatment

-In some cases, the side effects of treatment, such as fatigue, nausea and gastrointestinal problems, and memory and thinking problems that chemotherapy and radiation may cause, may mean that returning to work during treatment isn’t feasible.
+In some cases, the side effects of treatment such as fatigue, nausea, gastrointestinal problems, memory, and thinking problems caused by chemotherapy and radiation, may mean that working during cancer treatment isn’t feasible.
 Some people also decide that this is a time during which they would prefer to focus on spending time with family and loved ones rather than spending time at work.
 If work was stressful even before you were diagnosed with cancer, taking time off can reduce your stress, which can have a positive physical and psychological effect.

-Tips to help you manage work during cancer treatment
+Tips to help you manage working during chemo

 If you decide that you do want to work during treatment, these steps can help balance work and your health needs: